daniel-goldstein/nucosmo-react-workshop/README.md

 export default JokeCard;
 ```

-If you're not me, you might not find this joke so funny, so we're going to add like and dislike buttons to our `JokeCard`.
-They won't do anything yet as we will be implementing their functionality in Stage 2.
-Again, we'll rest on the material-ui library to provide us with buttons.
+If you're not me, you might not find this joke so funny, so we're going to add a Next button to our `JokeCard`.
+It won't do anything yet as we will be implementing the functionality in Stage 2.
+Again, we'll rest on the material-ui library to provide us with a button.
 We can look at the [Card](https://material-ui.com/demos/cards/) and [Button](https://material-ui.com/demos/buttons/) documentation to see how we can use buttons in our cards.

 We'll add the following two imports to the `JokeCard` file: